 - independently write a finite element code that handles nonlinear materials.

 The aim of the course is to provide students with knowledge of linear and non-linear material modeling and using finite element methods.

-Theory and mathematical descriptions of common models for nonlinear material mechanics (eg non-linear elasticity, viscoelasticity, plasticity, fracture mechanics, damage).
-Numerical methods and implementation of constitutive equations in finite element models.
+Theory and mathematical descriptions of common models for nonlinear material mechanics is reviewed (eg non-linear elasticity, viscoelasticity, plasticity, fracture mechanics, damage).
+Numerical methods and implementation of constitutive equations in finite element models is put into practise.